 "A now notorious first fall into alienation, habituating people to abstract the world into printed words, is supposed to have engendered that surplus of Faustian energy and psychic drama needed to build modern, inorganic societies.
 But print seems a less treacherous form of leaching out the world, of turning it into a mental object, than photographic images, which now provide most of the knowledge people have about the look of the past and the reach of the present.
 What is written about a person or an event is frankly an interpretation, as are handmade visual statements, like paintings and drawings.
 Photographed images do not seem to be statements about the world so much as pieces of it, miniatures of reality that anyone can make or acquire (my emphasis)" (2).

 These two passages from Sontag turn our attention to the actor and agency of taking pictures and the narrative possibility those images produce.
 The photographs of LYC do not help us understand the Syria war or revolutionary activity or resistance through photos.
 While the photographs do inarguably "fill in blanks in our mental pictures of the past and present," (Sontag 17) they also provide an interpretative space for reflecting on the current state of the Syrian revolution.
 Within the Dimashqi collective, Idlib had become both the physical and cyber site of revolutionary life.
-This is not a practice of revolution by and of but rather, as per Azoulay, the practice itself. of deterritorialization of citizenship outside regime sovereignty.
+This is not a practice of revolution by and of but rather, as per Azoulay, the practice of itself, deterritorialization of citizenship outside regime sovereignty.
 Photography is one of the instruments which has enabled the modern citizen to establish their liberal rights, including freedom of movement and of information, as well as her right to take photographs and to be photographed, to see what others see and would like to show through photographs (Azoulay 125).
-Idlib, under the weight of thousands of internally displaced people and continued regime violence, lives and breaths, posted under LY Dimashqi, the capital city, i.e. seat of power, in name only. &lt;sup>14 "In Plato's Cave," On Photography.
+Idlib, under the weight of thousands of internally displaced people and continued regime violence, lives and breaths [Insert Images I and J], posted under LY Dimashqi, the capital city, i.e. seat of power, in name only.
+Turning again to Azoulay's formulation of citizenship beyond sovereignty, she writes:

+&lt;sup>14 "In Plato's Cave," On Photography.
 Farrar, Strauss & Giroux, 1973.
 Electronic edition, New York: Rosetta Books, 2005, pp. 1-20.